feilab-hust/AIMS/README.md

  - pathlib2=2.3.7
  ```

-***Note: To quickly set up the runtime environment, you can use the provided `AIMS_environment.yaml` file for one-click installation.***
+***Note: To quickly set up the runtime environment, you can use the provided `AIMS_environment.yaml` file for one-click installation following the Setup Guide below***

-- Quick Environment Setup Guide
+### Quick Environment Setup Guide

 1. Make sure you have [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed.
 2. In the project root directory, run the following commands to create and activate a new environment: